 3. Gain Experience in High-Acuity Settings

-Working in intensive care units, pediatric cardiac ICUs, or with complex congenital cases can significantly increase your value as a professional.
-These environments may be more stressful, but the pediatric echocardiography salary in such roles often reflects the higher responsibility and expertise required.
+A work experience in intensive care units, pediatric cardiac ICUs, or working with complex cases of congenital cases can make a great contribution to your professional worth.
+Such environments can be more stressful, yet the remuneration of pediatric echocardiography in such jobs can represent the increased responsibility and experience of the work.

 4. Move Into Leadership or Teaching